GEO - Geology

 PREREQUISITE: ERTH 307, GEO 211, GEO 309, and GEO 315.
 Must receive a minimum grade of "C" in these courses.

-A senior capstone course for the geology, geohydrology and paleontology options.
-Summer field course with application of field procedures and mapping techniques to a variety of field problems and exercises.
+A capstone course for the geology and paleontology options.
+Summer field course with application of field procedures and mapping techniques to a variety of geologic problems and exercises.
+Students will study a range of rock types, sedimentary depositional environments, and structural deformation styles in order to learn the geological and tectonic history of the western North America Cordillera.
 Extensive hiking and outdoor physical challenges require that students be physically fit.
 A fee for supplies, transportation, and other logistical expenses is required.

 |2018 Summer Session||10914||001||First Half Session||-||-||-|